gregorkastner/stochvol/README.md

 ### Other
 * Depends: methods ("Rscript --vanilla" doesn't load it)
 * ggplot2
-* maybe c('svldraws', 'svdraws', 'mcmc') should be the new class structure
+* maybe c('svldraws', 'svdraws') should be the new class structure
 * change svpredict's format to include prediction about 'y' as well. or simply discard the y's predicted by svlpredict?